 Shining a Light During Mental Health Awareness Month

-As the month of May – Mental Health Awareness Month and the month in which we honor moms on Mother’s Day – comes to a close, we’re reflecting on some of the many unique struggles working mothers face.
+As the month of May – Mental Health Awareness Month and the month in which we honor moms on Mother’s Day – comes to a close, we’re reflecting on some of the many unique struggles of working motherhood and mental health.
 Juggling the demands of a career and fulfilling the responsibilities of motherhood, all while trying to show up in the countless other roles that working moms play can take a toll on mental well-being.

 Working mothers often find themselves carrying the weight of dual, triple, quadruple, and so forth responsibilities: their professional obligations, their role as caregivers, their role as partners, friends, volunteers, and so forth.
 Working mothers are constantly being pulled in multiple directions.
 According to the 2022 Harris Poll data commissioned by CVS Health, 42% of working mothers have been diagnosed with anxiety and/or depression while 35% of working fathers and 25% of coworkers without kids have received that diagnosis.
 Balancing work deadlines, meetings, and expectations with the needs of their children and households can create a perpetual state of overwhelm.
 The constant pressure to excel in various domains and roles can lead to high levels of stress and burnout.